mjalen/nix-dot/README.md

 # NixOS Dotfiles *INCOMPLETE*

+*NOTE: AS OF RIGHT NOW, THIS PROJECT IS DORMANT, AS I HAVE SWITCHED BACK TO ARCH (SADLY)*

 ![Current Rice](./pic/mountain.png)

 My *hopefully* up to date dotfiles.
 They may be up-to-date, or they may not be.
 Hopefully I will actually use the rough script I wrote...